RunOnYourOwn/TurfTrack/docs/before_production.md

   - **Recommendation:** Add custom validators for business logic (e.g., date ranges, coordinate validation) and implement proper error responses for invalid inputs.

-- [ ] **Add API Rate Limiting:** The API currently has no rate limiting, which could lead to abuse in production.

-  - **Recommendation:** Implement rate limiting middleware using libraries like `slowapi` or custom middleware to protect against abuse.

 - [x] **Improve Logging Configuration:** Current logging is basic and doesn't follow production best practices.

   - **Recommendation:** Implement structured logging with proper log levels, add request/response logging middleware, and configure log rotation for production.